bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     = A

 Ah ha!
 So really, the only things we have are 0, A, 2A, and 3A.
-Every other combination of As turns into one of those four.
+Every other "sum of As" turns out to be one of those four things.
 In fact, to be precise, for all integers n, `nA = (n % 4)A`, where `%` is the "modulo" operation on integers, i.e. `n % 4` means "the remainder after dividing n by 4".